Bengali Hindus in Assam: Politics and discrimination

-Bangali Hindus are being targeted by xenophobic Assamese nationalist organization and political party from time to time.
-They are discriminatively tagged as Bongal (outsiders) in context of linguistic politics of Assam.
-Bengali Hindus living in Assam from decades before Bangladesh was born in 1971 are routinely called 'Bangladeshis' as because antipathy towards Bengalis is prime mover of Assam politics since the formalition of All Assam Students Union.
+Bengali Hindus are being targeted by xenophobic Assamese nationalist organization and political party from time to time.
+In the context of linguistic politics in Assam, Bengalis are discriminatively tagged as "Bongal" (outsiders), which is derogatory and a racial slur.
+Bengali Hindus living in Assam from decades before Bangladesh was born in 1971 are routinely called 'Bangladeshis' as because antipathy towards Bengalis is prime mover of Assam politics since the formation of All Assam Students Union.
 Bengali Hindus are being victimized due to D voter policy in the state as according to Sudip Sarma, the publicity secretary of the Assam unit of the Nikhil Bharat Bangali Udbastu Samanway Samiti, there are 6 lakh Bengali Hindu D voters in the state.
 Thousands of Bengalis are being held in Detention Camps.
 As far as NRC is concerned in the state, 40 lakhs names have been kept out from the second draft of NRC, out of which 12 lakhs were Bengali Hindus.
 The CAA bill which was passed at 2019 December have promised to give citizenship to Bengali refugees living in the state living in Assam prior to 1971.
 In January 2019, the Assam's peasant organisation Krishak Mukti Sangram Samiti (KMSS) claimed that there are around 2 million Bangladeshi Hindus in Assam who would become Indian citizens if the Citizenship (Amendment) Bill is passed.
 BJP, however claimed that only eight lakh Hindu Bangladeshis will get citizenship.
 The number of Hindu immigrants from Bangladesh in Barak Valley has varied estimates.
 According to the Assam government, 1.3-1.5 lakh such people residing in the Barak Valley are eligible for citizenship if the Citizenship Amendment Act of 2019 becomes a law.
-During Bongal Kheda (chased out Bengali) movement Lakhs of Bengali Hindus were forcefully displaced from Assam and they subsequently immigrated to West Bengal, Barak valley.
-According to one estimate, roughly 500,000 Bengalis have left Assam following attack from radical Assamese nationalist mobs and All Assam Students Union during the 1980s.
+During Bongal Kheda (chased out Bengali) movement lakhs of Bengali Hindus were forcefully displaced from Assam and they subsequently took refugee in West Bengal, Barak Valley and Tripura.
+According to an estimate, roughly 500,000 Bengalis have left Assam, and thousands were killed in Goreswar, Khoirabari, Silapathar, and North Kamrup following attacks from radical Assamese nationalist mobs and the All Assam Students Union during the 1980s and 1960s.